c

 Need help?
 You're in the right place.

-For questions, feedback, or anything else - send an email and you'll hear back shortly.
+For questions, feedback, or bug reports - send an email with steps to reproduce and your macOS version, and you'll hear back shortly.

 Common questions and troubleshooting tips.